 Friends see me do these things, but what they don’t see are my crashes, the moments I need to sit down on the stairs up to my apartment because I ran out of energy on the way up, or the nights I cry because feel like I simply can’t move.

-Chronic Fatigue Syndrome, also know as Myalgic encephalomyelitis, is a spectrum disorder, and I’m lucky that I’m on a high-functioning end of that spectrum most of the time, but sometimes, I swing to the other end of that spectrum and I can barely get up at all.
+Chronic Fatigue Syndrome, also known as Myalgic encephalomyelitis, is a spectrum disorder, and I’m lucky that I’m on a high-functioning end of that spectrum most of the time, but sometimes, I swing to the other end of that spectrum and I can barely get up at all.

 What keeps me going is the love and company of friends and family, being creative with the food I make for them, and eating food that energizes me.